liboyang0112/TRExFitter/README.rst

      * RatioYmin        : if set, it will specify a the min of the range of the ratio plots
      * RatioYmaxPostFit : if set, it will specify a the max of the range of the ratio plots, for post-fit only
      * RatioYminPostFit : if set, it will specify a the min of the range of the ratio plots, for post-fit only
-     * CustomAsimov     : if set to TRUE, an Asimov data set is created and used instead of data (useful with the Sample->AsimovReplacementFor option, see below)
+     * CustomAsimov     : if set, the workspace will be created with an AsimovData built according to Sample->AsimovReplacementFor option (see below) instead of data
      * RandomPOISeed    : if set to a >= 0 number, the signal sample(s) to which the POI is assigned get scaled by a random number generated statrging from this seed, just before the ws creation; if the same seed is used in the cofig, post-fit plots will show consistent results (i.e. before post-fit drawing the POI is scaled by the same number)

   * Fit: